 Sean Berdy is an actor who has risen to fame for his portrayal of Emmett in ABC Family's Peabody Award-winning drama, "Switched at Birth".
-Sean's brilliant portrayal of Emmett, cast as a "Deaf James Dean", has earned him legions of fans in both the Deaf and hearing worlds as well as a nomination for TV Breakout Star by the Teen Choice Awards.
+Sean's brilliant depiction of Emmett, cast as a "Deaf James Dean", has earned him legions of fans as well as a nomination for TV Breakout Star by the Teen Choice Awards.

 Sean was born on June 3rd, 1993, in Boca Raton, FL, to parents Terrie and Scott Berdy and was destined to be a performer.
 At a young age Berdy began putting on impromptu comedic shows alongside his brother, Tyler, to the utter delight of family and friends.
 Sean loved seeing the joy he brought to others while performing and quickly became very passionate about entertaining.
 Young Berdy soon became fascinated with magic, honed his skills in the art, and won the top award for young magicians at the World Deaf Magicians Festival held in St. Petersburg, Russia.

 Never believing his Deafness was a roadblock to pursuing his dreams, Sean next set his sights on acting.
 He received his first big break when a casting call went out for a young deaf actor for "The Sandlot 2," the comedic sequel to "The Sandlot."
 Sean won the role of the lovably mischievous Sammy "Fingers" Samuelson and his formal acting career was launched.
 He went on to play roles in films including "The Bondage," "The Deaf Family" and "The Legend of the Mountain Man".
 In addition to films, Berdy has also been featured in numerous public service commercials.